All Episodes

 I'm a journalist.

-there's an appearance of conflict of interest, you know, and if I came out here and said something like that, there would be people saying, aha, see, she's not objective.
+And if I came out here and said something like that, there would be people saying, aha, see, she's not objective.

 This is an object lesson.

-Thinking informed, engaged human beings.
+Thinking, informed, engaged human beings.

-As are all of you, and as am I. I'm probably the king of the engaged, informed, and uh thinking individuals out there.
+As are all of you, and as am I. I'm probably the king of the engaged, informed, and thinking individuals out there.

 And as such, we care.